 New Mexico Financial & Family Law is ready to assist you with your legal strategies and understanding at any age.
 Our divorce lawyers for seniors can help you examine all relevant issues and form a strategy for coming to an agreement on your divorce decree.
 Elderly divorce issues can, unfortunately, become more contentious given the long history of the marriage and the likely larger size of all assets and benefits of concern, so we are prepared for both collaborative divorce or divorce litigation based on your unique circumstances.

-Take the first step to transitioning to your newer, more free life by speaking with a senior citizen divorce attorney today.
+Take the first step to transitioning to your newer, more free life by speaking with a senior citizen Albuquerque divorce law firm today.
 Call (505) 503-1637 or contact us online to schedule your confidential, no-obligation case review now.

 Generally speaking, when a couple has spent more years together married, they are more likely to have a larger pool of assets that could be considered joint property.
 Homes, cars, jewelry, art, appliances, electronics, and even pets can all become contentious points during the division of assets portion of the divorce decree.